Wes0617/SecuroSurf/README.md

 ## 🔹 SecuroSurf 2.0

-- Implement remote crews.
-- Figure out how to compile the program to a Windows executable.
 - Set up GitHub actions to build releases automatically.
+- The remote crews should stop updating themselves if the game is turned off.
 - Add timestamps in the telemetry window.
 And maybe also the transfer rate, etc.
+- Implement session lock and Dynamic mode.
+- Complete README.

 ## 🔹 SecuroSurf 2.+

-- Interface:
 - User setting for custom refresh rate (to apply when maximized -- minimized should reduce refresh rate already).
 - Custom enable-telemetry setting (always enabled, disabled if minimized, always disabled).
 - Notifications, e.g. play bell sound when people join or leave.
 - Save settings to local files automatically, such as refresh rate, or window position.
 - Add timestamps in the telemetry window.
 And maybe also the transfer rate, etc.
 - Add "please wait N seconds before joining the crew" message.
-- Firewall:
-  - Implement session lock and Dynamic mode.
 - Determine whether it is necessary to implement the "mandatory packet detection" heuristics.
 - Consider whether to introduce the "Firewall Cooldown" option.
 - Implement manual kick of non-firewalled users.

 ## 🔹 SecuroSurf >2